E1yLi/R_4_Psy/README.md

-This repository contains code and data for a the begginer R course tau_psych_R4B.
+This repository contains code and data for the begginer R course tau_psych_R4B.

 week_7: The project includes scripts to process, clean, and analyze raw data, focusing on response times (RT) and accuracy (ACC) under different task and congruency conditions.